 The responsibility of the Recorder's office is confined to the records of the land parcels themselves.
 All records of improvements such as structures etc. are maintained by the County Assessor's office.

 The County Recorder's office contains the historical land records for Davis County from 1870 to the present.
 Records since 1981 are computerized.
 Records recorded prior to 1980 are indexed in book format.
 All records have been microfilmed, and are available for inspection by the public.

 Department personnel can help patrons who come into the office identify current ownership and other information such as size, location and dimensions.
 They can also assist patrons in getting started with historical searches.
 NOTE: Employees are not permitted to search the records on behalf of patrons.
 Telephone requests for information such as parcel ID numbers, current ownership, acreage or limited recording information can be honored.
 Requests for metes and bounds legal descriptions or dimensions, title opinions, searches will not be honored over the telephone.

 Abstracts and many other records since 1981 are also available for inspection and review over the internet on a subscription basis.
 Please contact Davis County's Information Systems department at 451-3347 for fees and application information.

 Items such as computerized abstract printouts and ownership screens, recorded document copies, plat maps and subdivision maps are available in the office for purchase.
 See the Fees section for a price list.

 Forms of exchange

-The Davis County Recorder's office currently accepts cash and checks. *** Effective May 1, 2019, this office will also accept debit and credit cards, with applicable usage fees applied. $10 minimum purchase.
+The Davis County Recorder's office currently accepts cash and checks, debit and credit cards, with applicable usage fees applied. $10 minimum purchase.
 Phone purchase transactions are not available.